Abell 1033: Radio halo and gently reenergized tail at 54 MHz: Discussion

 For a reference density 100\,kpc form the cluster center (at the projected distance to the GReET) of $\rho \approx 10^{-23}\,\mathrm{kg\,m^{-3}}$, which is a typical value for clusters similar to A1033, and a velocity in the range derived above from $v_\mathrm{A}({10\,\mathrm{kpc}}) \geq 89\,\mathrm{km\,}\mathrm{s}^{-1}$ to $v_\mathrm{B}({10\,\mathrm{kpc}}) \geq 190\,\mathrm{km}\mathrm{s}^{-1}$, a magnetic field of at least 3.1 - 6.7\,$\mathrm{{\mu}G}$ is required.
-For the upper half of this range, the magnetic field in the GReET would be greater than what is usually considered for magnetic fields in the ICM even for significantly more massive clusters \citep[e.g.][]{Bonafede2010}, which would imply it must be seeded from the WAT and sustained for the life time of the GReET.
-Smaller values for the magnetic field in the tail are possible if the distance between the cluster center and the GReET is significantly larger than the projected distance, such that the density $\rho$ entering \autoref{eq:Breq} is lower.
+For the upper half of this range, the magnetic field in the GReET would be greater than what is usually considered for magnetic fields in the ICM even for significantly more massive clusters \citep[e.g.,][]{Bonafede2010}, which would imply that it must be seeded from the WAT and sustained for the life time of the GReET.
+Lower values for the magnetic field in the tail are possible if the distance between the cluster center and the GReET is significantly larger than the projected distance, such that the density $\rho$ entering \autoref{eq:Breq} is lower.

-Furthermore, we try to quantify the conditions under which the electrons can be confined in the GReET for 800\,Myr: In general, diffusion perpendicular to magnetic filaments is small, which allows to efficiently trap the electrons.
-However, if the magnetic field in the GReET is turbulent, i.e. sub-Alfv\'enic as we require to explain the stability, perpendicular diffusion of electrons may be driven by stochastic diffusion of field lines.
-The perpendicular diffusion length of the CRe $l_{\bot, \mathrm{cr}}^2$ after a time $t$ can be estimated as \citep{Lazarian2014}:
+Furthermore, we tried to quantify the conditions under which the electrons can be confined in the GReET for 800\,Myr: In general, diffusion perpendicular to magnetic filaments is small, which allows an efficient trapping of the electrons.
+However, if the magnetic field in the GReET is turbulent, that is, sub-Alfv\'enic as we require to explain the stability, perpendicular diffusion of electrons may be driven by stochastic diffusion of field lines.
+The perpendicular diffusion length of the CRe $l_{\bot, \mathrm{cr}}^2$ after a time $t$ can be estimated as \citep{Lazarian2014}

 where in this case, the Alfv\'enic Mach-number $M_A\sim1$ and the injection scale $L \sim L_\bot = 10\,\mathrm{kpc}$ is the traverse scale of the GReET.
-We define the lifetime of the electrons in the GReET as the time where the perpendicular diffusion is comparable to the traverse size $l_{\bot, \mathrm{cr}} \sim L_\bot$:
+We define the lifetime of the electrons in the GReET as the time when the perpendicular diffusion is comparable to the traverse size $l_{\bot, \mathrm{cr}} \sim L_\bot$,

-To be stable for 800\,Myr, a diffusion coefficient below $D= 3.4\times 10^{29}\,\mathrm{cm^2 s^{-1}}$ is required, in good agreement with the previous estimate of \citet{deGasperin2017} and observational results for other clusters based on studies of the metallicity profiles \citep{Rebusco2005,Rebusco2006}.
+To be stable for 800\,Myr, a diffusion coefficient below $D= 3.4\times 10^{29}\,\mathrm{cm^2 s^{-1}}$ is required, which agrees well with the previous estimate of \citet{deGasperin2017} and observational results for other clusters based on studies of the metallicity profiles \citep{Rebusco2005,Rebusco2006}.